The Best Bird Field Guides for Birders

 3. The Peterson Field Guide to Birds

 The first good field guide in the United States was the Peterson Guide to Birds published in 1934.
 There have been many revisions and upgrades to this book over the years, and it’s still a very good field guide.
 The book also features drawings of bird species, but I personally prefer Sibley’s artwork.
-It’s also offered in three versions like The Sibley Guide to Birds – North American, Eastern North America, and Western North America.
+It’s also offered in three versions: North America, Eastern North America, and Western North America.

 No matter which field guide you choose, I highly recommend that you read the introduction chapters of each book before diving into the more fun images of the birds.
 There’s an incredible amount of info that can be learned by reading the intros to these books.
-You’ll learn how to use the field guide, bird topography (parts of the birds), and how to understand range maps that are included for each species.
+You’ll learn how to use the field guide, identification tips, and how to understand the range maps that are included for each species.